Review Process Overview

-Full board review (i.e., review conducted by a convened IRB committee) is required for studies that involve greater than minimal risk or vulnerable subjects who require special protection by the IRB.
-Full board reviews are conducted at the next available committee meeting, and must be scheduled in advance (see Dates and Deadlines).
+Full board review (i.e., review conducted by a convened IRB board) is required for studies that involve greater than minimal risk or vulnerable subjects who require special protection by the IRB.
+Full board reviews are conducted at the next available board meeting, and must be scheduled in advance (see Dates and Deadlines).

-You may review the criteria for determination of review type in the Human Research Protection Program Standard Operating Procedures (SOP): SOP 13 on expedited review; SOP 15 for exemption from continuing review; studies that do not fit these two categories are reviewed by a full board.
+You may review the criteria for determination of review type in the Human Research Protection Program Standard Operating Procedures (SOP): SOP 701, Section 2.1 on expedited review; SOP 601 for exemption from continuing review; studies that do not fit these two categories are reviewed by a full board.
 If you have questions about level of review, ask the IRB.

 The type of review may affect the time required to conduct a review.
 Because exempt and expedited reviews are conducted in the office on a continuing basis, turnaround time for these reviews is usually faster than that for full board reviews.
-Full board reviews require more time because submissions must be prepared and distributed to committee members in advance of a meeting.
-Typically, full board reviews must be calendared two weeks prior to a convened meeting; one of the four Biomedical committees meets each week, but the Non-Biomedical IRB (Committee E) meets only once a month.
-See dates and deadlines for IRB meeting details.
+Full board reviews require more time because submissions must be prepared and distributed to board members in advance of a meeting.
+Typically, full board reviews must be calendared two weeks prior to a convened meeting; see dates and deadlines for IRB meeting details.

 You should allow additional time for departmental review, prior to submission to the IRB.
 Upon PI certification, all initial submissions are automatically routed to the department(s) responsible for oversight.
 Your submission will not be passed to the IRB until all departments have approved.
 Click here to learn more about routing of online applications.

 Deadlines for new submissions only apply to full board reviews.
-If you think your application will require full board review, heed the deadlines, especially for the Non-Biomedical IRB that meets only once a month.
+If you think your application will require full board review, heed the deadlines.
 The IRB will determine review type and if full board review is required, your submission will be placed on the next full board agenda.
 There may be circumstances when this is not possible, in which case it will be assigned to the next available meeting.

-Exempt and expedited studies are reviewed, typically, within 7-10 working days of receipt, after which you will receive email feedback.
+Exempt and expedited studies are reviewed once they have been Accepted by the IRB, after which you will receive email feedback.
 Feedback will be given to applications receiving full board review within one week after the meeting at which it was reviewed.